damien-carcel/app-skeleton/doc/install/back/local.md

 $ bin/console server:run
 ```

-You can now access the application on [localhost:8000](http://localhost:8000).
+You can now access the API on [localhost:8000](http://localhost:8000).